 All too soon, our time on Stroma was at an end, and we headed back down to the harbour, fighting off the diving birds for a second time, just as the boat pulled in to collect us.

 The way back – a thankfully smoother crossing than the outbound journey – was a chance to chat a bit to Willie, the owner, about the island.
 His father had been born on Stroma, but moved to the mainland for school.
-Although there was a primary school, secondary education was in Wick and this robbed families of an extra pair of hands for the croft.
+Although there was a primary school on Stroma, secondary education was in Wick and this robbed families of an extra pair of hands for the croft.

 Albeit that crofting and fishing was no basis for thriving.
 It was hard to sustain in such a small place when the elements were so fierce.
 Hence, explained Willie, incomes had often been supplemented in the past by piracy – with fine vantage points in all directions and a community of necessarily skilled seafarers, passing cargo was rich pickings.